-The Ministry of Corporate Affairs (MCA) vide Notification dated 18 June 2021 has issued Companies (Indian Accounting Standard) Amendment Rules 2021 in consultation with the National Financial Reporting Authority (NFRA).
+The Ministry of Corporate Affairs (MCA) vide Notification dated 18 June 2021 has issued Companies (Indian Accounting Standard) Amendment Rules 2021 consultation with the National Financial Reporting Authority (NFRA).

-The notification states that these rules shall be applicable with immediate effect from the date of the notification i.e. from 18 June 2021 and would thus be applicable for the financial year ending 31 March 2022 and also for interim financial periods ending 30 June 2021, 30 September 2021, 31 December 2021.
+The notification states that these rules shall be applicable with immediate effect from the date of the notification i.e. from 18 June 2021 and would thus be applicable for the financial year ending 31 March 2022 and also for interim financial periods ending 30 June 2021, 30 September 2021, 31 December 2021 intended to keep the Ind ASs aligned with the amendments made in IFRS and are in terms of insertion. of certain paragraphs, substituting the definition of certain terms used in the standard along with aligning the bare text of Standards with Conceptual Framework of Financial reporting under Ind AS's.